Prompt Corrective Action, Requirements for Insurance, and Promulgation of NCUA Rules and Regulations

 E. Small Business Regulatory Enforcement Fairness Act

 The Small Business Regulatory Enforcement Fairness Act of 1996, Public Law 104-121, provides generally for congressional review of agency rules.
-A reporting requirement is triggered in instances where NCUA issues a final rule as defined in the Administrative Procedure Act. /25/ NCUA believes this final rule is not a major rule for purposes of the Small Business Regulatory Enforcement Fairness Act, but a determination from the Office of Management and Budget is pending.
+A reporting requirement is triggered in instances where NCUA issues a final rule as defined in the Administrative Procedure Act. /25/ NCUA believes this final rule is not a major rule for purposes of the Small Business Regulatory Enforcement Fairness Act, but a determination from the

 FOOTNOTE 25 5 U.S.C.
 551. END FOOTNOTE